Frequently Asked Questions

 Will I still receive a monthly electric bill after installing a solar system?

 Yes.
 You will receive a monthly bill from your utility company as you always have, but the amount owed will differ depending on your monthly electrical usage.
-If you produce more electricity than you use as possible in the summer months, your bill will be credited for any extra that you place back on the grid.
+If you produce more electricity than you use- as possible in the summer months- your bill will be credited for any extra that you place back on the grid.
 That credit can be carried over to months when you use more than you produce such as in the winter.
-At the end of the billing year, the utility will “true up” your bill and pay you for any extra you produced.
-Even if your system entirely offsets your electrical usage, there is still a small flat monthly service charge fee of about $13 that everyone pays.
+At the end of the billing year (May of each year), the utility will “true up” your bill and pay you for any extra you produced.
+Even if your system entirely offsets your electrical usage, there is still a small fixed monthly service charge fee of about $15 that everyone pays.

 What is net metering?

 Net metering allows you to produce extra electricity that you don’t use and place that on the grid for someone else to use.
 This situation will make your electric meter run backward and the utility will provide you credit for producing extra on your electric bill.
 In essence, the grid is acting like your battery back-up.
 See previous question for more details about the month-to-month crediting and banking of solar generated.

 Does homeowners insurance cover my system?